Module scenariogeneration.xodr.links

 Methods

-def add_connection(self, connection)
+def add_connection(self,

 Expand source code

-"""Adds a new link to the Junction
+"""Add a new connection to the junction.

 Parameters